python-projects-fernando/nextgenhealth/docs/sdlc/02_requirements_gathering.md

      - Doctor: Can view and update medical records.
      - Nurse: Can view medical records and schedule appointments.
      - Administrator: Can manage users and system settings.
+     - Patient: Can view their own medical records and schedule appointments.

 2. **Secure Login:**
    - The system must implement a secure login system with: